-Reverend Christine Riley; Ray Elliot, Music Director, and the UUCCWC Choir
+Reverend Christine Riley; Ray Elliott, Music Director, and the UUCCWC Choir

 This year’s All Ages Easter Worship will share the Biblical Easter story through our Unitarian Universalist lens.
 We’ll hear how Easter’s message remains relevant today for people of liberal religious perspectives.
 As toddlers through seniors join together in our Annual Easter Egg Exchange, we’ll confirm our congregation’s embrace of inter-generational worship in kind fellowship.
 With joyous music and inspirational words, we’ll celebrate Easter as UUs in 2017.

 Exploring Native ways of life can lead to new understandings of solidarity and survival, allowing us to learn much from the wisdom of the original peoples of this land.
 In this sermon we’ll consider the wisdom gleaned from crossing boundaries into Native cultures.
 Rev. Katherine Jesch is a community minister affiliated with First Unitarian Church of Portland, primarily focusing on environmental and social justice in the community.
 She serves as a program leader for experiential journeys with the UU College of Social Justice, including to Haiti and to the Lummi Nation in Bellingham, Washington.
 Her work with the Lummi Nation has ignited a passion for working toward right relations with Indigenous Peoples, and she is gathering activists to engage with tribes along the Columbia River and throughout Oregon on treaty issues, fossil fuel transport, and natural resource management.
 Her reflections this morning come from that experience.